kyma-project/api-gateway/docs/user/custom-resources/apirule/04-20-apirule-istio-jwt-access-strategy.md

 | **rules.accessStrategies.config.authorizations.requiredScopes**        | **NO**    | List of required scope values for the JWT.                                                                                                                                |
 | **rules.accessStrategies.config.authorizations.audiences**             | **NO**    | List of audiences required for the JWT.                                                                                                                                   |

+> [!WARNING]
->**CAUTION:** You can define multiple JWT issuers, but each of them must be unique.
+>  You can define multiple JWT issuers, but each of them must be unique.

+> [!WARNING]
->**CAUTION:** Currently, we support only a single `fromHeader` or a single `fromParameter`.
+>  Currently, we support only a single `fromHeader` or a single `fromParameter`.
 Specifying both of these fields for a JWT issuer is not supported.

 ### Authentications
 Under the hood, an authentications array creates a corresponding [requestPrincipals](https://istio.io/latest/docs/reference/config/security/authorization-policy/#Source) array in the Istio's [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) resource.
 Every `requestPrincipals` string is formatted as `<ISSUSER>/*`.